Seriously, the Best Pumpkin Cheesecake with Gingersnap Crust

-- Creamy, dreamy texture.
+- LIGHT & FLUFFY YET ULTRA CREAMY.
 This pumpkin cheesecake has the most incredible texture.
 While it’s definitely a rich & indulgent dessert, it couldn’t be further from dense or heavy.
-The pumpkin filling is light, fluffy, & ultra-creamy.
+The pumpkin filling is light, fluffy, & totally creamy-dreamy.
 Each bite sort of melts away in your mouth – just how cheesecake should!

 Seriously perfect, every single time. ♡ Read on to learn more about this Best-Ever Pumpkin Cheesecake recipe, or jump straight to the recipe & get baking!

-Among the reasons I absolutely adore this pumpkin cheesecake recipe is the fact that it doesn’t call for any strange ingredients.
+Among the reasons I absolutely adore this pumpkin cheesecake recipe is the fact that it doesn’t call for any specialty ingredients.
 It’s made entirely of ingredients you expect to see in a cheesecake!

 You will need…